matinraayai/matinraayai/README.md

 # About Me
-- I'm a Masters student at [Northeastern University](https://northeastern.edu) studying Electrical and Computer Engineering with a concentration in Computer Vision, Machine Learning, and Algorithms.
+- I'm a PhD student at [Northeastern University](https://northeastern.edu) studying Computer Engineering.
+I work at [Northeastern University's Computer Architecture Lab](https://ece.northeastern.edu/groups/nucar/) advised under [Dr. David Kaeli](https://ece.northeastern.edu/fac-ece/kaeli.html).
-- I'm currently a research assistant at [Northeastern University's Computer Architecture Lab](https://ece.northeastern.edu/groups/nucar/) studying under [Dr. David Kaeli](https://ece.northeastern.edu/fac-ece/kaeli.html).
+- I collaborate with [Harvard Visual Computing Group](https://vcg.seas.harvard.edu/) on some unfinished projects from my co-op in 2018.
-- I'm also working with [Harvard Visual Computing Group](https://vcg.seas.harvard.edu/) on some unfinished projects from my co-op in 2018.
+- I'm also involved with [Arrow DX](https://arrowdx.com/), a start up that works that uses Artificial Intelligence and Nanotechnology to enhance detection of various diseases.

 # Areas of Interest
 I have a diverse set of interests in computer science/electrical engineering; An exhaustive list of what interests me: